-Use of Internet and Electronic Communication Devices in Class to the course and classroom activities.
+Use of Internet and Electronic Communication Devices in Class

+The Bachelor of Health Sciences program aims to create a supportive and respectful learning environment for all students.
+The use of laptop and mobile devices is acceptable when used in a manner appropriate to the course and classroom activities.
 However, research studies have found that inappropriate/off-topic use of electronic devices in the classroom negatively affects the learning of others during class time.